RedisLabs/redislabs-docs/content/rs/concepts/compatibility.md

 categories: ["RS"]
 ---
-Redis Enterprise Software is compatible with open source Redis.
+Redis Enterprise Software is compatible with open source Redis (OSS Redis).
 Redis Labs contributes extensively to the open source Redis project and uses it inside of Redis Enterprise Software.
 As a rule, Redis Labs adheres to the open source's specifications and makes every effort to update Redis Enterprise Software with the latest version of open source Redis.

 ## Redis commands

 Any standard Redis client can be used with Redis Software.
 There is some Redis functionality (shown below) that's not applicable for Redis Software:

 - Shared databases aren't supported in Redis Software, because of the potential for negative impact on performance.
 We recommend using